perryvegehan/U-TYPE-V-SUGGEST/README.md

 # U-TYPE-V-SUGGEST
-A command line based application written in C to provide certain functionalities on a written English piece.
+A team effort to develop a command line based application written in C to provide certain functionalities on a written English piece.
 The mentioned functionalities include spelling mistake identification and their rectification based on a suggestion algorithm, finding the word token count and rectifying basic grammatical and syntactical errors.

 THE SUGGESTIONS:
 This is the most interesting part.
 We aim to provide 10 suggestions for a given wrong spelled word.
 The suggestions should be arranged so as the most obvious one should be the first and so on.